-About landing page requirements for Google Shopping
+About landing page requirements for Shopping ads

 A “landing page” is where the user is sent after clicking your Shopping ad.
 When a landing page doesn’t match your ad, people are more likely to leave your site without buying anything.

-This article explains the definition, requirements, and best practices for landing pages linked from your Google Shopping ads.
+This article explains the definition, requirements, and best practices for landing pages linked from your Shopping ads.
 Following these guidelines can help you find more customers — and provide a positive user experience on your website.

 Keep in mind

-The success of Google Shopping and our retail partners is based on providing a high quality experience that allows people to confidently conduct their research.
+The success of Shopping ads and our retail partners is based on providing a high quality experience that allows people to confidently conduct their research.
 They trust that when they follow a link to a retailer, they'll see a product that matches the ad.

 How to submit your landing page